Concert for Democracy in China: Event

 The event was hosted by James Wong, Phillip Chan, Eric Tsang, and John Shum.
 Shum stated in a later interview that all the performers enlisted voluntarily and were not invited.
 Sing Pao Daily News reported that the event was attended by nearly one million people, while Ta Kung Pao reported around 500,000 participants.
 Other estimates state the event was attended by around 200,000 people.

 Performers

-Andy Lau, Chow Yun-Fat, Alan Tam, Shing Fui-On, Loletta Lee, Chin Siu-ho, Maggie Cheung, Sharon Kwok, Cheung Kwok Keung and George Lam also delivered messages through a large screen on the stage.
+Andy Lau, Chow Yun-Fat, Alan Tam, Shing Fui-On, Loletta Lee, Chin Siu-ho, Maggie Cheung, Sharon Kwok and Cheung Kwok Keung also delivered messages through a large screen on the stage.

 North American tour

 The concert also toured outside of Hong Kong in 1990, namely with North American stops in Vancouver, San Francisco, New York City, Washington DC, Los Angeles and Toronto.

 Aftermath

 After the event, Lee Cheuk-yan, representing the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, was detained upon arriving in Beijing with in donations made by the Hong Kong people to the event.
 He was forced to sign a letter of remorse and released three days later, while the funds were confiscated by authorities in Beijing.